you're reading:

 Create submenus if the regular menu of the theme doesn’t support them.

-Add a Home link, or remove the built-in Home link.
+Add a Home link, or remove the built-in Home link, and/or rename it.

 Display other links in addition to or instead of static pages (to categories, tags, posts as well as any valid URL).